AdobeDocs/uxp-indesign/src/pages/introduction/essentials/tech-stack/index.md

 Please familiarize yourself with the [Chrome Debug tool](https://developer.chrome.com/docs/devtools/overview/), especially the ways to [access DOM](https://developer.chrome.com/docs/devtools/dom/), [modify CSS](https://developer.chrome.com/docs/devtools/css/) and [debug JS](https://developer.chrome.com/docs/devtools/javascript/) by adding breakpoints.

 ## Frameworks
 So far we have spoken about plain JS, HTML, and CSS.
 However, the industry offers various frameworks that act as an abstract layer on top of these web technologies.
 These frameworks aim to provide you with a quicker, and more efficient way of writing reusable code.
-React, Vue, and Svelte are some of the popular frameworks, that people often find useful.
-These frameworks are optional and your personal choice.

-But since these are one layer above the plain web technologies, you would require additional tools to run such projects.
+React, Vue, and Svelte are some of the popular frameworks, that developers often find useful.
+To use such frameworks is optional and is your personal choice.
+But, since these are one layer above the plain web technologies, you would require additional tools to run such projects.

 - [Node.js](https://nodejs.org/en/): a JavaScript runtime environment.
 It's often used as a backend server in web environments.
 Go to the [Node.js download page](https://nodejs.org/en/download/), download the installer for your platform, and run it.
 This will also install `npm`
 - [npm](https://www.npmjs.com): a "package manager" bundled with Node which helps manage your project's dependencies (i.e., other code and files that are needed to make your plugin work).